9spokes/open-platform-docs/source/includes/pos/_stockItems.md

 ## Stock Items

-This is the specification for the Stock Items.
+This is the specification for Stock Items.
 It is in JSON format and the metadata allow the resolvers to identify the type of data required and the related fields to transform.
 Following is the data specification for stock items as extracted from POS OSPs

 > Retrieving the stock items data for a connection is done by querying the `stockItems` endpoint for that connection